 - Post-it Study Notes

-- Post-it Study Pocket
+- Post-it Study Pocket or pocket folder

 - Post-it Study Binder Tabs

-We created my son’s Music Practice Binder cover using a sheet of white paper and the Post-it Study Notes.
+We created my son’s Sheet Music Binder cover using a sheet of white paper and the Post-it Study Notes.
 We used the Post-it Study Notes and a marker to clearly mark my son’s name and the purpose of the book.
 My son then continued using the Post-it Study Notes to label things all over the toy room.
 That boy cracks me up!